Transforma logo

 • Robotic Process Automation

-Accordingly, the aim of this document is not to chart the future direction of the transportation and storage industry, but to highlight key areas of change enabled by new and emerging technologies.
-The bulk of this report is concerned with the discussion of these key areas of change, including an overview of each area, together with an analysis of the business impact, and associated with each area.
-We also identify key enabling technologies for each area (from the list above) and provide summary details of illustrative case studies that are available in Transforma Insights Best Practice & Vendor Selection database.
+technologies.
+The bulk of this report (Section 4) is concerned with discussion of these key areas of change, including an overview of each area, together with the analysis of the business impact, the complexity, timings, and the risk associated with each area.
+We also identify key enabling technologies for each area (from the list above) and provide summary details of illustrative case studies that are available in Transforma Insights Best Practice &

 The purpose of this report is two-fold.
 Firstly, from the perspective of participants in the energy sector the document highlights new and emerging changes that can be expected to impact the electricity industry in the next few years.
-Secondly, from the perspective of potential vendors to the Green Tech industry, it highlights the key emerging areas of opportunity to sell new products, services, and solutions to the industry.
+Secondly, from the perspective of potential vendors of Green Tech industry, it highlights the key emerging areas of opportunity to sell new products, services, and solutions to the industry.
 Our analysis of the key technologies that enable each of the identified areas of digital transformation will help vendors of horizontal (technology-specific) capabilities to identify the contexts in which they may secure new business supporting Green Energy Tech.

 • Aclara